22 Interesting Facts About Zambia

 Zambia’s flag (Shutterstock)

-17. Zambia is home to the UNESCO-listed Victoria Falls – the world’s largest curtain of falling water.
-The falls span the entire breadth of the Zambezi River at more than 1,700m wide and drop approximately 108m.
+14. Zambia is home to the UNESCO-listed Victoria Falls in Mosi-oa-Tunya National Park – the world’s largest curtain of falling water.
+The falls span the entire breadth of the Zambezi River at more than 1,700 meters (5,577 feet) wide and drop approximately 108 meters (354 feet).
 Zambia shares the falls with Zimbabwe.

-18. The falls were named in 1855 after the British Queen Victoria, by Scottish explorer David Livingstone.
-They are known locally by the Kalolo-Lozi people as Mosi-oa-Tunya, ‘the smoke that thunders.’
+15. The falls were named in 1855 after the British Queen Victoria, by Scottish explorer David Livingstone.
+They are known locally by the Kalolo-Lozi people as Mosi-oa-Tunya, “the smoke that thunders.”

 A man jumps into the Devil's Pool